 SMART goals solely craft the objective.

-strategic appropriation of resources and time with key results at the forefront.
-SMART goals, however, are a list of principles to guide crafting an objective alone - with no particular focus on key results or tactics.
-SMART goals provoke the question “what is the goal?”
-Yet OKRs ask “what is the goal and how do we get there?
-Objectives and key results should connect like puzzle pieces, with the intent being that if the objective were to be reached, the key results must also be achieved.
-Therefore, there is an added layer of accountability for reaching the objective.
+OKRs connect Key Results to Objectives for a more strategic appropriation of resources and time, with Key Results at the forefront.
+SMART goals, however, are a list of principles to guide crafting an Objective alone — with no particular focus on Key Results or tactics.
+SMART goals provoke the question, “What is the goal?”
+Yet OKRs ask, “What is the goal and how do we get there?”
+Objectives and Key Results should connect like puzzle pieces, with the intent being that if the Objective were to be reached, the Key Results must also be achieved.
+Therefore, there is an added layer of accountability for reaching the Objective.

 SMART goals are not a framework, they are a guideline.